joniizz/new-login-nodejs-mongodb/README.md

 This is a basic User-login-app based on Express.js and MongoDB providing a REST API to login-db model.

-The entire application is contained within the 'new-login-nodejs-mongodb' folder.

 As a user login REST API, this back-end service allows:
 - User to login with a username and password;